 The Great Glen Canoe Trail is the most popular Canoe Trail in the UK which not only was Donald the Project Officer for two years setting up every aspect of the trail, but also the author of both the 2011 original and 2020 2nd edition Great Glen Canoe Trail guidebook.

 Explore Highland ran by Donald has been offering amazing paddling adventure holidays across the whole of the Scottish Highlands and across the Great Glen for over ten years, so rest assured you’ll be in safe hands and guaranteed a great adventurous holiday with great company!

-Our shuttle driver helps transports the groups kit and Donald across to the trail to the starting point at the top of Neptunes Staircase by Banavie, Fort William.
-This is where the group meet.
+Meeting in Inverness, the shuttle helps transports the group s kit across to the trail to the starting point at the top of Neptunes Staircase by Banavie, Fort William.
+If preferred, your can meet at the Fort William if easier.
 Kit is issued and checks are put in place to ensure everyone has everything they need.

 You’ll learn to work as a tandem team with your paddling partner.
 Firstly, learning how to load and pack your kit into the canoe then secondly learn some slick paddling skills to become as efficient and effective paddling duo in your canoe.
 Coaching top tips and handy hints are given along the Caledonian Canal to ensure the distance required is covered in the remaining days.
 Setting up our wild camping site on the Northside of Loch Lochy, you’ll learn all about your tents, cooking kit, with plenty of time to put your feet up and enjoy the stunning views all around.